Tom Davis (journalist)

-Tom Davis (born 1967) is a journalist and academic on mental health issues.
+Tom Davis (born 1967) is an American journalist and academic on mental health issues.

 Career

 Journalism

 One of Davis' first jobs was as a reporter and columnist at The Princeton Packet when he was employed by the magazine in 1989, in 1990 he moved on to The Delaware State News where he worked for 3 years.
 He wrote for The Ocean County Observer before becoming a reporter at The Press of Atlantic City in 1993, a position he maintained for 5 years.

 In 1998 Davis moved on to The Morning Call before leaving there in 2001 to work for The Record where he wrote Coping one of the nation’s only mental health newspaper columns that was published in The Record of Bergen County, New Jersey, from 2003 to 2008.

 He has written about mental health issues for The Huffington Post.

 In September 2010, Davis became Jersey Shore regional editor at AOL's Patch.com and later managed Patch.com's operations in New Jersey.
 In 2023, Davis was named editor of Best's Review.

 His first book, A Legacy of Madness: Recovering My Family from Generations of Mental Illness, was released by Hazelden Publishing on Oct.
 3, 2011.